MusicLang/musiclang/documentation/usage/about.rst

 --------------------

-MusicLang which simply stands for "music language" is a Python framework that allows composers to write symbolic music in a condensed and high level manner.
+MusicLang which simply stands for "music language" is a Python framework that allows composers to write symbolic music in a simple, condensed and high level manner.
 This framework is not only another notation software but also an assistant that is able to automate some tasks that would normally be tedious for a composer.
 It is well suited to write new music or to manipulate existing music.